acil-bwh/bayes_traj/docs/inference.md

 procedure for deriving variational update eqautions.
 In the case of non-conjugate priors, alternative approaches are needed.

-complexities from
-non-conjugate priors for coefficients estimation in infinite DP mixture of logistic regression.

 For our model, the posterior distribution we wish to estimate is given by:
 $$
 p\left(\mathbf{W}\_c,